PradeeptiD/React/README.md

 ## Status

 - Completed mini blog layout using JSX, components and props

-🟡 Currently working on creating a register/login page using useInput custom hook and onChange logic
+- Completed login page using useInput custom hook and onChange logic

+🟡 Currently working on rendering components conditionally based on state or props and rendering lists with unique keys

 ## Creating React project
 ```